-You can ask for compensation for damages and losses you suffer if the supplier could have reasonably anticipated the problem.
+You can ask for reimbursement (also called compensation) for damages and losses you suffer if the supplier could have reasonably anticipated the problem.
 This is in addition to a repair, replacement or refund, or cancellation of a service.

-Sometimes people or businesses also offer a warranty or an optional extended warranty (often called a “care package”) on the goods or services they supply.
-Although a warranty is a voluntary promise, once you purchase their goods or service, the warranty becomes a right which you can enforce under consumer law.
+Sometimes people or businesses also offer a warranty or an optional extended warranty (often called a ‘care package’) on the goods or services they supply.
+An extended warranty does not replace your rights under consumer guarantees.
+You do not have to buy an extended warranty but if you do the warranty becomes a right which you can enforce under consumer law.

-If you enter into an agreement to purchase goods or services, including switching providers, with someone who knocks on your door, calls you on the phone, approaches you in a shopping centre, or as a result of entering a competition, this would be considered an unsolicited consumer agreement.
-In these cases you have the additional rights.
+If you enter into an agreement to purchase goods or services (including switching providers) with someone who knocks on your door, calls you on the phone, approaches you in a shopping centre, or as a result of entering a competition, this is considered an unsolicited consumer agreement.
+In these cases, you have additional rights.